dottjt/plastic/other/diary.md

 # diary.

+25/08/2020 - Making good progress on the novel.
+Unfortunately I wasn't able to work on the novel this weekend because I had to do a coding assignment for a job interview, but that's fine.
+I had a realisation today that I'm very much concerned with the way words sound and how they make you feel, as opposed to what they actually mean.
+Meaning to me is more than a common understanding

 21/08/2020 - I went over the 1st chapter again and made a lot of tweaks and I'm very happy with it.
 It's almost like everything written up until now was just a shell.
 It wasn't very good.
 But I've begun work rewriting the 2nd chapter and that's moving a lot more smoothly.
 I just assume that the first few chapters are a bit of a mess.

 20/08/2020 - Well, well, well.
 So as of a few days ago (possible four, I assume is a monday) I have decided to return full-force back into writing the novel.
 As of today, I have fully rewritten the 1st chapter to my liking, and I will continue to move forward through each chapter.
 It's a tiring process, but it's also an engaging process which I enjoyed.
 There's still a lot of work to do in terms of straightening out existing dialogue, but so be it.